datascience-mobi-2023/topic03_team03/README.md

 `Environment.RData`
 > R workspace that contains all dataframes from our analysis.

+`Table_HS_Non_RBP.RData`
+> R workspace that contains the dataframe for all non RBPs from the RBP2Go databank.

 `HeLa Cells Synchronized in Interphase.Rmd`
 > Entire code that was used for analysis.